jwarz/data-scientists-tools/intermediate_importing_data_in_r/readme.md

     ##   .. )
     ##  - attr(*, "problems")=<externalptr>

+Great!
+It seems to work without any additional problems!

+## Downloading files

+Theory.
+Coming soon …

 ## Import Excel files from the web

 When you learned about `gdata`, it was already mentioned that `gdata`